 - Mindfully portioned the different components of the soup seasonings to be 90 calories

-For a detailed breakdown of each ingredient, their portioning, and how they make up the nutrition profile of this low-calorie kalguksu recipe, you may refer to the table below:
+For a detailed breakdown of each ingredient, their portioning, and how they make up the nutrition profile of this chicken kalguksu recipe, you may refer to the table below:

 📋 Ingredient Notes

-- Chicken Broth or Water – The base of the broth.
-You can use chicken broth
+Chicken Broth or Water – The base of the broth.
+You can use store bought chicken broth for something quick, or make your own chicken broth if you have the time and want something with phenomenal flavor.

 🔪 Step by Step Instructions